enovoa/dmsseq_dmsmapseq/README.md

 # 1. System requirements and installation
 These scripts are written in R, and have been tested under R-3.3.2.
-R versions should be at least XXX due to specific R package dependency.

 Packages that need to be installed:
 - ggtern (version: 2.2.1 or greater)